pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Squish the bunny!

+You'll notice that the cars don't actually present any sort of challenge at the moment, because the bunny can just hop through the lanes without being touched.

+### Checking for collisions

+Checking every time something moves will mean changes in lots of places in the code -- I'd need to check when cars move _and_ when the bunny moves.
+Instead I'll create a new script that runs in each ``Car`` clone constantly checking for collisions.
+Writing ``while True`` means the loop will run forever (actually, just until the clone is deleted when it reaches the end of the lane).

+I'll decide later what to actually do when there is a collision.
+So I can test my code I'll print out a message whenever there is a collision.

 {{< commit check-for-squishing >}}

+As soon as I test this I find there is a problem (try it out now).
+The car reports it's squishing a bunny when it drives past the bunny, even if it's not in the lane?
+What's going on?

+The answer is in our costumes.
+The very nice costumes we're using (courtesy of the [Code The Classics](https://wireframe.raspberrypi.org/books/code-the-classics1) book) are actually bigger than they look.
+Pytch checks for 'touching' by checking whether rectangles drawn around the entire costume of each sprite overlap.
+The ``Car`` costume and the ``Bunny`` costume overlap when the bunny is _next_ to the lane (you can see that the car costumes have some shadows under them that stick out into the lane below.
+It looks nice but it messes up how ``touching`` works).

+The easiest thing to do is write a special bit of code to check whether a clone is hitting another sprite.
+If we check that the ``y`` coordinates are close together (say, within 10 pixels) and the ``x`` coordinates are within 40 then it works pretty well.

+This function works by comparing the coordinates of the clone (``self``) and some other sprite that we provide as input.

 {{< commit special-hitbox-for-cars >}}

+When pytch sees me say ``touching(Bunny)`` it interprets it as "if this sprite is touching _any_ Bunny sprite", original _or_ clone.

+In order to use this in place of ``touching`` we can't pass ``Bunny``, because that's a sprite _class_.
+We need to supply the _instance_.
+The Pytch ``the_original`` function lets us get the sprite from a sprite class (there is another function to get a list of all the clones, which we will see later)

 {{< commit use-new-hits-method >}}

+This works much better at printing messages for the bunny and car colliding, when I try it out I only see the "Squish the bunny!" message printed when the sprites actually _look_ like they are overlapping now.

+Now that this is working I'd like to get the bunny to react to being squished.
+This is really something for the ``Bunny`` sprite to take care of.
+I can send a message that something has happened using the ``broadcast`` system.

 {{< commit broadcast-squish >}}

+### Responding to being squished

+Back in the ``Bunny`` sprite I want to add some costumes to show when the bunny gets driven on.
+I'm making sure the names of these match up with the names of the "main" costumes so that I can easily pick the right one to show.

 {{< commit add-squish-costumes >}}

+To respond to a broadcast a Sprite has to use ``when_I_receive``.

 {{< commit import-when-i-receive >}}

+When the bunny sprite sees the squishing broadcast I want to change to a costume that matches the direction that the bunny was already facing.
+I can look up the name of the current costume and then add "_squished" to get the name of a new costume.

 {{< commit act-on-squish >}}

+There's still a problem, though.
+The car clone broadcasts 'squish bunny' and we change costume... but then a moment later the car sprite runs it's hit checking again and broadcasts squish _again_, and we run through this code again (choosing a costume like "up_squished_squished").
+That's a problem!

+To fix it I'll introduce a way for the bunny to know that it has already acted on the message (I'll have other uses for this idea soon).

 ## Setting modes for the player

+I'll create a set of three variables to describe three "states" the bunny could be in:

+* Waiting for the game to start
+* Letting the player control it
+* Sitting squished on the road

+I just want these variables so that I have three _names_ I can use for these states, because it'll make my program easier to read.
+A neat Python trick to set up a set of variables so that they have different values looks like this:

 {{< commit add-first-bunny-modes >}}

+This sets ``WAITING`` is zero, ``PLAYING`` is 1, and so on.

+Later on I plan to add a title screen (and the bunny will start out waiting), but for now the bunny starts out playing.

 {{< commit set-initial-mode-playing >}}

+Now I can set up the squashing code so that the bunny won't squash _again_ if it's already showing as squashed.

 {{< commit guard-squishing-routine >}}

+You might not have tried this, but if you press the arrow keys when the bunny is squashed on the road the moving functions still run (of course they do, we didn't do anything to switch them off).
+That's not great!

+Now that the bunny knows when it's supposed to be letting the player play and when it's supposed to be squished, we can add a check ot each of the moving routines to skip through them if the bunny isn't supposed to move.

 {{< commit dont-move-unless-playing >}}